sawyermade/Ass5/README.md

 ```

 ## Run:
-May have to use python instead of python3 if on Windows
+May have to use python instead of python3 on Windows

 ```
 python3 program/sales.py